top of page

 Doing doesn’t mean big leaps.

-It means the smallest next step that feels manageable for your system right now.
+It means the smallest next step that feels possible for your system right now.

 That might look like: